audeering/audfactory/docs/usage.rst

     audfactory.authentification('https://artifactory.domain.com/artifactory')

-To access an Artifactory server, that requires logging in with a username and password, store your username and `API key`_ in :file:`~/.artifactory_python.cfg`
+To access an Artifactory server that requires logging in with a username and password, store your username and `API key`_ in :file:`~/.artifactory_python.cfg`